unknown321/wampy/USAGE.md

 Try toggling it on and off again.
 Perhaps device is connected to PC in Mass Storage mode?

 ### Not implemented

+- Holding volume button to rapidly change volume (volume is changed in 1% intervals (~2 in default player terms))

 Wampy does not work with: